Deepfake North Korean Remote Workers: a New Data Loss Threat

 Why This Threat is Unique

 In our previous article on the three data loss hazards, we described the classic categories security teams face: human error, insider risk, and external attackers.
-Deepfake remote workers are a unique case in this regard – They begin as external adversaries, but once hired, they are indistinguishable from insiders.
+Deepfake remote workers are a unique case in this regard – they begin as external adversaries but, once hired, become indistinguishable from insiders.

 This hybrid nature is precisely what makes the problem so difficult:

-Unlike a careless employee or even a disgruntled insider, these operatives are mission-driven from day one.
-Every credential, system, and dataset they obtain is leveraged for exploitation.
+Unlike a careless employee or even a disgruntled insider, these operatives are mission-driven from day one – every credential, system, and dataset they obtain is used for exploitation.

 Unlike smash-and-grab attackers, North Korean operatives are willing to play the long game -working quietly for months, building trust, and extracting value without tripping obvious alarms.

-For defenders, the challenge is that traditional tools are designed to detect either insiders or outsiders, not both at once.
+From the defender’s side, traditional tools are designed to detect either insiders or outsiders, not both at once.
 A fake employee who is actually a foreign adversary doesn’t fit neatly into existing categories, creating a blind spot that static rules, basic anomaly detection, and perimeter defenses cannot cover.

 Let’s look into that a little deeper, specifically in the context of DLP tools –